csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

-things like layout, wrappers and containers, the [Media Object](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/), etc. can all exist as non-cosmetic styles that handle the skeletal aspect of a lot of UI components, without every actually looking like anything designed ‘things’.
+things like layout, wrappers and containers, the [Media Object](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/), etc. can all exist as non-cosmetic styles that handle the skeletal aspect of a lot of UI components, without ever actually looking like designed ‘things’.

 This leads to much DRYer and drastically smaller stylesheets, but does bring with it one problem: how do we know which classes might be purely structural,